 Monti Miles shut the door behind him, ready to perform a satanic ritual.
 With chalk in hand, he drew a pentagram on the floor.
 His movements caused the candles nearby to flicker.
 Dressed in a black hooded robe, he pulled out a leather-bound book from a vault and began the ritual.
 He had kept his dwelling in black magic a secret, a secret not even shared with his wife or best friend.

-Monti had been livid, it was like being slapped hard across the face.
+Monti had been livid; it was like being slapped hard across the face.
 Obviously, he would never be given a fair chance.
 If his financial situation had been more secure, he would have quit on the spot.
-But with two young children and a stay at home mom, that was not an option.
+But with two young children and a stay-at-home mom that was not an option.
 For weeks he cursed vehemently, blaming God for this injustice and for all the other injustices in his life.
-His rage intensified, after losing a substantial amount of money gambling at the tracks.
+His rage intensified, after losing a substantial amount of money gambling at the track.
 That night he drank into the wee hours of the morning, and being half-drunk swore his allegiance to the Devil.

 Since that night, Monti immersed himself in black spells and satanic worshiping.
-Soon afterwards, his financial situation turned favorably, advancing to vice-president in another company.
-Days later his wife announced that she was expecting another child, leaving Monti feeling like he was on cloud nine.
-Life was grand, and Monti attributed this good fortune to his secret ceremonies.
+Shortly after, his financial situation turned favorably, advancing to vice-president in another company.
+Days later, his wife announced that she was expecting another child.
+Monti felt like he was on cloud nine, attributing his good fortune to his secret ceremonies.